 - 1/4 tsp kosher salt

-- Mix the Harissa paste, olive oil, honey, lemon juice, salt and pepper in a small bowl with a whisk.
+Mix the Harissa paste, olive oil, honey, lemon juice and salt and pepper in a small bowl.
+Whisk well.

-- Serve hot with the lemon zest sprinkled over.
-Can also be served room temperature as part of a salad etc.
+These can also be served at room temperature as part of a composed salad etc.

-- I state that this serves four.
-It really depends on the size of the asparagus you are able to source.
+I state that this serves four.
+It really depends on the sizes of the asparagus you are able to source.
 Or how hungry you are.
-It could serve two, but you'd have to be really hungry for asparagus!!
+It could serve two as a main, but you'd have to be really hungry for asparagus!